scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

         return coeff*np.sum(
             np.square(dudx + dvdy + dwdz + anel))/2.0

-Since NumPy takes advantage of open source mathematics libraries that parallelize the calculation, this also extends the capability of the retrieval to use the available cores on the machine in addition to simplifying the code.
+Since NumPy can be configured to take advantage of open source mathematics libraries that parallelize the calculation, this also extends the capability of the retrieval to use the available cores on the machine in addition to simplifying the code.
 Each cost function and its gradient can be expressed in an analytical form